Skip to content

 Overview

-Campaign Summary: Reports on the overall performance of a marketing campaign in
+Campaign Summary: Reports on the overall performance of a marketing campaign in terms of “Impressions,” “Clicks” and “Conversions.”

 Conversions: A conversion occurs when the user performs the specific action that the advertiser has defined as the campaign goal.

-Daily View: Displays campaign performance by day in terms of “Impressions” and “Clicks.”
+Daily View: Provides a comprehensive view of daily campaign performance in terms of “Impressions” and “Clicks.”

-Campaign Performance Drilldown: Provides a comprehensive view of campaign
+Campaign Performance Drilldown: Provides a comprehensive view of campaign metrics and total performance.

 Data Source: The advertising channel from which your campaign data was pulled.

-Start Date: The date that the campaign started.
+Start Date: Date that the campaign started.

 Video Completions: When a video ad runs all the way through to the end.

-Video Completion Rate: The percentage of all video ads that play through their entire
+Video Completion Rate: The percentage of all video ads that play through their entire duration to completion.
+Also known as view-through rate (VTR) and video completion rate (VCR).
+Not to be confused with the videocassette recorder.

-compared to the entire number of clicks [CTR% = (clicks ÷ imps) x 100], the ratio of users who click on a specific link to the number of total users who view a page, email, or
+Click-through Rate (CTR): The percentage of ad impressions that were clicked on as compared to the entire number of clicks [CTR% = (clicks ÷ imps) x 100], ratio of users who click on a specific link to the number of total users who view a page, email, or advertisement.
+CTR is commonly used to measure the success of an online advertising campaign for a particular website as well as the effectiveness of email campaigns.

-compared to the entire number of clicks [CTR% = (clicks ÷ imps) x 100], the ratio of users who click on a specific link to the number of total users who view a page, email, or advertisement.
+CTR (Link Click-Through Rate): The percentage of ad impressions that were clicked on as compared to the entire number of clicks [CTR% = (clicks ÷ imps) x 100], ratio of users who click on a specific link to the number of total users who view a page, email, or advertisement.
 CTR is commonly used to measure the success of an online advertising campaign for a particular website as well as the effectiveness of email campaigns.

 SEM

 Impr.
-(Top) %: Search top impression rate is the percent of ad impressions that are
+(Top) %: Search top impression rate is the percent of ad impressions that are shown anywhere above the organic search results.
+Formula: Impressions on top / Impressions.

 Meta

-Conversion Funnel: Term used to describe the different stages customers go through
+Conversion Funnel: Term used to describe the different stages customers go through before they convert to a customer.
+Includes Awareness, Consideration and Conversion.

 Post Interactions: Any actions users take when they engage with an ad.
-This includes
+This includes likes, comments, saves, shares and replies.

 Post Shares: The number of shares on an ad.
-Users can share ads or posts on their own
+Users can share ads or posts on their own pages and timelines, friends’ timelines and in groups.

 Post Comments: The number of comments on your ads.